Ridhi1997/Ridhi1997/README.md

 ### 💡 Quote of the Day

 > *“Code is like humor.
-When you have to explain it, it’s bad.”* – Cory House
+When you have to explain it, it’s bad.”* –Ridhi Mishra

 ---